Researching the GCRA Archives

 Fargo, ND 58108-6050

-When researching at the GRHC, you must use the GCRA Archives Duplication form (see link below).
-The files will be brought to you in the reading room of the GRHC, and must be used there (see below for fees charged for that service).
+When researching at the GRHC, the files will be brought to you in the reading room of the GRHC, and must be used there (see below for fees charged for that service).

 All duplication done by the GRHC staff (see the fee structure below).
 Photographing of materials is not allowed.
 Duplication of published material may be limited by U.S. copyright law.